Close Menu

 Full-disk encryption is crucial for protecting data stored on the device.

-• Check Encryption Status: You should check your device’s encryption status within the security settings.
+• Check Encryption Status: Check your device’s encryption status within the security settings.

 Secure Phone Lock Screen